Cloudxtreme/axe-1/doc/report.md

   * Although our checker does not provide the same level of performance as TSOtool, it is performant enough to be useful.

-Our checker is also somewhat related to a tool called *Murphi* [4] that is officially cited in the SPARC reference manual.
-However:
-_"The tools work by exhaustively enumerating system states in a version of the memory model, so they can only be applied to fairly small assembly code examples."_ [5]

 Trace format
 ============